 Let’s talk for a bit about each one in turn, starting with the most popular.

 For better or worse, LED are quickly becoming the most popular form of lighting in the hobby if it isn’t already.
-Compared to the other types it is the newest technology and could see some major improvements down the line that eliminate many of the drawbacks I listed.
+Compared to the other types it is the newest technology and could see some major improvements down the line that eliminate many of the drawbacks listed.

 No lighting system is perfect however, and T5 fixtures have their drawbacks.
 First off, the bulb life is frustratingly short.
-They begin to erode both in terms of spectrum and intensity right around 6 months and by 12 months, they are a drastically different bulb.
+They begin to decline both in terms of spectrum and intensity right around 9 months and by 12 months, they are a drastically different bulb.
 Here at the greenhouse I run them a lot longer than that just because they are supplementing the sunlight we receive, but when I do finally get around to swapping out the bulbs, the difference is staggering.
 The second downside is the energy efficiency while not horrible on a per-bulb basis is not as good as the LED lights.

-Depending on the number of bulbs in the fixture, it can get expensive to operate.
+Despite the low initial cost of a T5 fixture, depending on the number of bulbs in the fixture, it can get expensive to operate.
 For example, if you have an 8-bulb fixture, the electrical consumption along with the cost of bulb replacements, might make for the most expensive lighting upkeep out of all the technologies.
 Lastly, the bulbs themselves are fragile and can easily break during shipping, especially when you consider the longer bulb lengths of 48” and 60”.